enochterrymize/trafficbingotraining/docs/intro.md

 # Traffic Bingo Members Area

-Let's discover **If you can follow the blueprint, you can generate 10x traffic.**
+Let's discover **If you can follow the blueprint, you can generate 4x traffic.**

-## Thank You for Purchasing the Guide!

 ![Traffic Bingo Logo](https://trafficbingoassets.s3.us-east-2.amazonaws.com/trafficbingologo.png)